Gloria Swanson: Television and theatre

 Swanson hosted The Gloria Swanson Hour, one of the first live television series in 1948 in which she invited friends and others to be guests.
 Swanson later hosted Crown Theatre with Gloria Swanson, a television anthology series in which she occasionally acted.

 Through the 1960s, 1970s, and early 1980s, Swanson appeared on many different talk and variety shows such as The Carol Burnett Show and The Tonight Show Starring Johnny Carson to recollect her movies and to lampoon them as well.
 On The Carol Burnett Show in 1973, Swanson reprised her impersonation of Charlie Chaplin from both Sunset Boulevard and Manhandled.
 She was the "mystery guest" on What's My Line.
 She acted in "Behind the Locked Door" on The Alfred Hitchcock Hour in 1964 and, in the same year, she was nominated for a Golden Globe award for her performance in Burke's Law.
 She made a guest appearance on The Dick Cavett Show in the summer of 1970; a guest on the same show as Janis Joplin.
 She made a notable appearance in a 1966 episode of The Beverly Hillbillies, in which she plays herself.
 In the episode, the Clampetts mistakenly believe Swanson is destitute and decide to finance a comeback movie for her – in a silent film.

 After near-retirement from movies, Swanson appeared in many plays throughout her later life, beginning in the 1940s.
 Actor and playwright Harold J. Kennedy, who had learned the ropes at Yale and with Orson Welles' Mercury Theatre, suggested Swanson do a road tour of "Reflected Glory", a comedy that had run on the Broadway stage with Tallulah Bankhead as its star.
 Kennedy wrote the script for the play A Goose for the Gander, which began its road tour in Chicago in August 1944.

 Swanson also toured with Let Us Be Gay.
 After her success with Sunset Boulevard, she starred on Broadway in a revival of Twentieth Century with José Ferrer, and in Nina with David Niven.
 Her last major stage role was in the 1971 Broadway production of Butterflies Are Free at the Booth Theatre.
-Kevin Brownlow and David Gill interviewed her for Hollywood, a television history of the silent era.
+Swanson starred in the 1974 TV movie Killer Bees.
+Kevin Brownlow and David Gill interviewed her for the 1980 British TV series Hollywood, a history of the silent era.